wuhanstudio/PhD/src/week_51.md

 - Dec: IEEE Symposium on Security and Privacy (U.S.)
 - Dec: AAAI Conference on Artificial Intelligence (Canada)
 - Feb: ICLR (Vienna)
-- Jul: The ACM WORKSHOP ON ARTIFICIAL INTELLIGENCE AND SECURITY
+- Jul: The ACM Workshop on AI And Security